 Generally the job prospects are good, although entry can be very competitive.
 It can help if you are able to move around the country in many jobs.

-As of 31 December 2016, there were 17,256 police officers in Scotland (lowest level since the end of 2010).
+As of 31 March 2018, there were 17,170 police officers in Scotland.
 Police Scotland have recruitment intakes at various times throughout the year.

 The Scottish Prison Service (SPS) has 13 publicly managed prisons and 2 privately managed prisons in Scotland and employs around 4,568 staff (1,330 are female) in a variety of roles.
 There is a growing private security industry in Scotland, providing CCTV surveillance, security patrols and other guarding services as well as private investigation and intelligence services.
 This sector includes door supervisors and stewards.

 Border Force UK employ around 7,500 full time staff and in March 2018 it was announced that 1,000 new staff will be required in the run up to Brexit.